thebalaa/project-root/docs/UserGuide.md

 - The web based solution will also include a governance area where community members can vote on proposals and collaborate with other members of the ecosystem to drive the community forward and shape the network in terms of improvements.

-Note: Future enhancements will plan for the ability to ingest data from software running on device locally to target high data transmission throughput.
+Note: Future enhancements will plan for the ability to ingest data from software running on device locally to target high data transmission throughput and integrate directly with operating systems.